danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-On this account (revise from here)

-The book that builds on this passage is very long, indebted to the philosophy of Kant, and "non-program", as we like to say.
-But the passage itself can seem almost self-evident; as evident, at least, as the self which is to say as evident as the self, is written almost as if it were self-evident, t read in seminar, no Schopenhauer here offers a memorable description of what it means to be enclosed in openness.
-In openness, we again might say we see *through* our eyes to a whole world outside us, as if our eyes were transparent, and in that sense open.
-But this openness is also enclosed: for otherwise, we would never know the eyes we see through, we also *see* that we see, which means we see the eyes we see through, as if they opaque, and in that sense closed, bringing the world we see outside us inside us, and making it something given rather than gained, or what Schopenhauer calls *a representation*. , if the use of the word "open" in this case is figurative rather than literal, then there must be a sense in which our eyes are not open but closed, not transparent but opaque; where we see not *through* them, but *with* them, to a world *not* outside us. ,
-- Go back to eyes open example.

-- Earlier paragraph to use here:

-Then use Schopenhauer
-quote for contrast.

-- Old passage to use here perhaps:
-> On this inference, it is because our open eyes are not like a lidless jar that the world we see comes from within rather than without---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
-Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein of
-closedness:

->
-On this account, our open eyes are not transparent but opaque; and the world we see through them is not outside but inside, having a relation to us that is given rather than gained.
+On this account, our eyes are not transparent but opaque;
+we see not through them but with them; to a world not outside us but inside us, or at least in a relation to us that is given rather than gained, and renders it always my representation rather than ever a reality apart.

-- Find old Schopenhauer stuff
+And while the passage begins a book by Schopenhauer that is very long, indebted to the philosophy of Kant, and "non-program", as we like to say, it is also intelligible, almost self-evident (as evident as self).
+For (make argument here for why what Schopenhauer says make sense.)

+Perhaps make argument here that we could not know the eyes we see through unless they were, in this sense, opaque.

+Also tie this explicitly to being enclosed in openness.

+Schopenhauer here offers a memorable description of what it means to be enclosed in openness.

+Tie enclosure to self, for next paragraph.
+The self encloses us in openness.

+But the passage itself can seem almost self-evident; as evident, at least, as the self.

 Indeed, what if our very selfhood enclosed us in openness?
 For the self poses its own paradox of openness, and perhaps